-Follow along with us as we explore all the Christmas towns across the state from Hill Country to the coast, with even a few cities thrown in for good measure!
+Check out some of our favorite Texas Christmas towns and follow along with us as we explore all the cutest towns across the state from Hill Country to the coast, with even a few cities thrown in for good measure!
 You are sure to find the perfect place to spend your holidays.

 As the Christmas Capital of Texas, Grapevine is one town on this list of Texas Christmas towns that absolutely can’t be missed!
 The North Pole Express is a train ride like no other and that is just the tip of the holiday festivity iceberg in Grapevine!

 Georgetown kicks off its holiday season with a tree lighting in front of the historic courthouse and then a holiday parade the first weekend of December.
-The festival that follows the parade features live music, lots of tasty eats and local goods, Santa’s village, and an interactive Bethlehem experience.
+The Georgetown Christmas Stroll festival that surrounds the parade features live music, lots of tasty eats and local goods, Santa’s village, and an interactive Bethlehem experience.

 A holiday home tour takes place each November kicking off the season in style.
 Ice skating is available in the Marketplatz by purchasing a daily pass which allows in and out privileges.
 Holiday shopping abounds along the cute chops on Main Street while plenty of restaurants decked out in their holiday best offer a place to rest and have a meal.